 - Final 2019 Ranking: 9

 The Wildcats have a lot of routines to replace in 2020.
-Kentucky is graduating Sidney Dukes, Alex Hyland and Katie Stuart, four all arounders who had been doing a bulk of the work for most of their four years in Lexington.
+Kentucky is graduating Sidney Dukes, Alex Hyland and Katie Stuart, three all arounders who had been doing a bulk of the work for most of their four years in Lexington.
 The incoming freshman class is seven members strong, which gives Kentucky a lot of potential routines to choose from.
 One of those freshmen is Kaitlin DeGuzman, who is set to join the Wildcats after decommitting from Oklahoma; she brings elite experience after competing internationally for the Philippines.

 - Final 2019 Ranking: 14